mykeels/ga-click/README.md

 # Ga-Click

 An alternative to embedding JavaScript in your HTML via `onclick` attributes when working with Google Analytics.
+Click [here](https://mykeels.github.io/ga-click/) to see demo.

 ## Getting started